-The integration has Williamsburg Non-Profit Housing Corporation (WNPHC) absorb Home Support Services – Morrisburg and District’s (HSSMD) volunteers and responsibility for serving their Meals on Wheels clients.
-On April 1, 2017, the agencies will transfer services to WNPHC, at which time HSSMD will proceed with corporate dissolution.
+The integration has Williamsburg Non-Profit Housing Corporation (WNPHC) absorbing Home Support Services – Morrisburg and District’s (HSSMD) volunteers and responsibility for serving their Meals on Wheels clients.
+On April 1, 2017, the agencies transferred services to WNPHC, at which time HSSMD proceeded with corporate dissolution.

 - VHA Health and Home Support and The In Community (Feb 2014)